ISDuBA/ISDuBA/docs/postgresql.md

 ```
 vim pg_hba.conf
 ```
-Add the following two lines:
+Add lines that allow logins via the network, replace `192.168.56.1/32` in the following example with the subnet you want to allow access from:
 ```
 host    all             all             192.168.56.1/32         scram-sha-256
 host    all             all             127.0.0.1/32            scram-sha-256
 ```

+Use a method to reload that config file, e.g. `pg_ctl reload`.

 Exit the postgres user:
 ```